inokawa/virtua/README.md

 );
 ```

 The other solution is using [`render prop`](https://legacy.reactjs.org/docs/render-props.html) as children to create elements lazily.
 It will effectively reduce cost on start up when you render many items (>1000).
 An important point is that newly created elements from `render prop` will disable [optimization possible with cached element instances](https://github.com/facebook/react/issues/8669#issuecomment-270032204).
-We recommend using memoized function or component to reduce calculation and cache invalidation during scrolling.
+We recommend using memoized function or component to reduce calculation and re-rendering during scrolling.

 ```tsx
 // memoize render function with some memoization library